girishlade111/SaaS-Startup-Idea-Generator-Multimodal-Real-Time/README.md

 1.  **Step 1: Provide Context**
     *   Navigate to the **Generator** page.
-    *   Fill out the form with your initial thoughts: a problem you've noticed, a core idea, an industry of interest, or a target audience.
+    *   Fill out the form with your initial thoughts.
+For maximum creativity, enable **Thinking Mode**.
     *   **Crucially, provide a `Web Search Query`**.
 This is what the AI will use to research and validate the ideas (e.g., *"latest trends in AI developer tools"*).

 2.  **Step 2: Generate & Analyze**